openmc-dev/openmc/docs/source/usersguide/input.rst

 Validating XML Files
 --------------------

-Input files can be checked before executing OpenMC using the ``xml_validate`` script.
-It is located in ``src/utils/xml_validate.py`` in the source code or in ``bin/xml_validate`` in the install directory.

-Two command line arguments can be set when running ``xml_validate``:
+Input files can be checked before executing OpenMC using the ``openmc-validate-xml`` script which is installed alongside the Python API.
+Two command line arguments can be set when running ``openmc-validate-xml``:

 * ``-i``, ``--input-path`` - Location of OpenMC input files.
   *Default*: current working directory
 * ``-r``, ``--relaxng-path`` - Location of OpenMC RelaxNG files.
   *Default*: None

-If the RelaxNG path is not set, ``xml_validate`` will search for these files because it expects that the user is either running the script located in the install directory ``bin`` folder or in ``src/utils``.
+If the RelaxNG path is not set, the script will search for these files because it expects that the user is either running the script located in the install directory ``bin`` folder or in ``src/utils``.
 Once executed, it will match OpenMC XML files with their RelaxNG schema and check if they are valid.
 Below is a table of the messages that will be printed after each file is checked.

 ========================  ===================================
 Message                   Description